angedelamort/php-sun-framework/README.md

 The reason is that sometime you don't need a mySql database for a simple web site.
 Or if you don't like twig as a template engine, you can always use another one.

+## TODO
+* remove recaptcha manager.
+* remove useless twig extensions.
+* add doc for CSRF token in the form.
+See Also whitelisting.
+* refactor twig extension if needed.
+* try to document all cases (twig, i18n, etc).
+* try to put back the SSP - really useful with datatables.net
+* make sure you can minify the versions of the local files if necessary.